Law, Race, and Literature: An Introduction to Critical Race Theory|

 Richard Delgado and Jean Stefanic, CRITICAL RACE THEORY: THE CUTTING EDGE, 2nd edition, 2000

 Chesnutt, MARROW OF TRADITION

 supplementary reader may include works by Cornell West, Paul Gilroy, Patricia Williams

 Students will hand in six 1 page single-space papers on the class readings.
 These short exploratory papers will count as a third of the grade.
 The second third of the grade will be based on a final that consists of a brief final paper (5 pages), short essays, and a section of 10 identifications.
 The final third of the grade will be based on active listening and class participation.
 Groups of 3 students will present on the five literary/dramatic texts.
 The group will prepare and distribute a 4-page paper and a set of questions to the rest of the class.
 These students will be exempt from 3 inquiry papers.

 Prerequisites: At least one class in American history or literature or Philosophy is suggested.

-This course meets the English Department's Theory and Literature of Difference requirement for the English major.
+This course meets the English department theory requirement

 |Drop/Add Enrollment Requests|